tamberg/microbit-intro/README.md

 ```

 ## Arrays
-Arrays are variables that can hold multiple values.
+Arrays can store multiple values,

-E.g. the names *Ada*, *Alan* and *Grace*.
+e.g. the names *Ada*, *Alan* and *Grace*.

-Here the names are stored in a separate variable each.
+instead of storing each name in a separate variable.

 <img src="images/array-variables.png" width="296" />